 After being around the homeless, reading books such as Revolution in World Missions, Radical, and Kisses from Katie, materialism has taken a back seat for me.
-For over a year, closer to two, the Lord has been laying it on my heart to live more simply and do without anymore store bought things.
-I haven't shopped in a mall in a long, long time.
+For the past 6 years, the Lord has been laying it on my heart to live more simply and do without all the store bought things.
+I haven't shopped in a mall in a long time.
 When I do go into a store and see all the pretty trinkets that I used to ooh and ahh at, now almost give me a sick feeling.
-My mind goes to all the ones who don't even have enough food to eat and the thought of buying a trinket just doesn't feel right anymore.
+My mind goes to all the ones who don't even have enough food to eat and the thought of buying a trinket just doesn't seem right anymore.

 The world's deadliest creature, the mosquito, kills nearly 800,000 people every year.
 While preventing this malaria infection in inexpensive by U.S. standards, it's out of reach for poor African families who must watch helplessly as their children suffer and die.
 One of the best ways to protect children from Malaria - bed nets - as well as critical education for prevention and control.

 The ducks and chickens will produce hundreds of nutritious, protein-rich eggs to feed a family year round.
 And both eggs and ducklings can be sold for extra income.

 Dairy goat milk provides great protein to help children grow.
 The family can sell surplus milk, cheese, and yogurt at the market to earn money for medicines and other necessities.
 Plus, fertilizer from goats can increase the amount of vegetables grown in a family garden.

 To me, this sounds more beautiful than a pretty trinket or something for my home that would collect dust.

 If you would like to consider giving in this way please go to the online website of World Vision at http://www.worldvisiongifts.org/ and see what you could give this Christmas season to a family in need.